Psychologist Therapist Counselling Hamilton

 To learn more about IFS visit the Centre for Self Leadership website and view the videos below.

-All of our therapists are trained in IFS.
 Contact us for more information about how IFS could be helpful to you or to request an appointment.

 In this video Bruce Hershey briefly explains what IFS is.
 Bruce Hershey is an IFS and EMDR practitioner.
 Some therapists in the practice have taken his training on combining